-Sandwell is celebrating after locally born Callum Davis, a student of SIPS Music & Arts Service, was selected as one of only 165 teenagers from across the UK between the ages of 13 and 19 to join the National Youth Orchestra (NYO) of Great Britain based at The Strand in Central London.
+Sandwell celebrated after locally-born Callum Davis, a student of SIPS Music & Arts Service, was selected as one of only 165 teenagers from across the UK between the ages of 13 and 19 to join the National Youth Orchestra (NYO) of Great Britain, based at The Strand in Central London.

-The NYO is the world’s greatest orchestra of teenagers supporting and inspiring young musicians since 1948, many of whom have developed into fine musicians and its alumni has an international footprint.
-Places at the NYO are notoriously difficult to attain and demand always outstrips supply.
+The NYO is the world’s greatest orchestra of teenagers, supporting and inspiring young musicians since 1948, many of whom have developed into fine musicians.
+Its alumni has an international footprint, and places at the NYO are notoriously difficult to attain, with demand always outstripping supply.

 and role model.

-Many other children locally in the region enjoy regular music sessions, be that 1:1’s, classroom sessions, regular after school training or large ensembles helping to enrich education and aid personal growth and development.
+Many other children locally in the region enjoy regular music sessions, be that one to ones, classroom sessions, regular after school training or large ensembles helping to enrich education and aid personal growth and development.